abdulrahman-b0/HijrahDateTime/README.md

 ### Working with other string formats

-When some data needs to be formatted in some format, you can define your own format, either by using the `DateTimeFormatterBuilder` class or by using the `DateTimeFormatter.ofPattern()`.
+When some data needs to be formatted in another format, you can define your own format, either by using the `DateTimeFormatterBuilder` class or by using the `DateTimeFormatter.ofPattern()`.
 For example: